amiede/amiede.github.io/README.md

 # About

-I am a professor for computer science and business information systems at the System Technology Lab (STL) at Saarland University of Applied Sciences (htw saar – Hochschule für Technik und Wirtschaft des Saarlandes).
+I am a professor for computer science and business information systems at the <em>System Technology Lab</em> (STL) at Saarland University of Applied Sciences (htw saar – Hochschule für Technik und Wirtschaft des Saarlandes).

 My Erdős number is: 3